 As any adventurer knows, some of the best experiences are found off the beaten path.
 We have several distinctive centers and programs at Austin College that offers unique opportunities for students and faculty.

-The Academic Skills Center programs are designed with you in mind.
+The Academic Skills Center (ASC) programs are designed with you in mind.
 Our free services include tutoring, workshops, academic coaching, review sessions, and targeted support and programming for student-athletes and first-generation college students to help you maximize your academic potential.
 Special assistance is provided for students with documented disabilities.

 The Center for Community & Regional Development (CCRD) collaborates with the Sherman/Denison community and the Texoma/North Texas region in a variety of programs and projects.
 Partnerships with business and industry, nonprofits, economic development, and municipalities benefit students and the region.

-The Center for Environmental Studies promotes multidisciplinary inquiry of environmental issues and problems through education, research and outreach programs.
-These programs are designed to increase scientific knowledge, expand community awareness, and foster greater appreciation for the interdependence of humans and other species.
+The Center for Environmental Studies promotes multidisciplinary inquiry of environmental issues and problems through education, research, and outreach programs.
+These programs are designed to increase scientific knowledge, expand community awareness, and foster a greater appreciation for the interdependence of humans and other species.

-The Austin College Center for Southwestern and Mexican Studies promotes collaborative learning between students of the college and faculty members, with special emphasis on the historical, cultural, social, economic, and political issues facing Texas and Mexico.
+The Center for Southwestern and Mexican Studies (CSMS) promotes collaborative learning between students of the college and faculty members, with special emphasis on the historical, cultural, social, economic, and political issues facing Texas and Mexico.
 The Center seeks to prepare its students, and the College community at large, to meet challenges and opportunities focusing on the relationship between Mexico and the southwestern United States.

 The Center for Research, Experiential, Artistic & Transformative Education (CREATE) helps administer opportunities for Undergraduate Research (UR) for students.
 There are several different programs to get involved with research via the classroom or independently, and students can choose from group or individual research projects.